On average, homeowners can expect to pay $190 hourly or between 15 and 35 cents per square foot for lawn dethatching.

 - FAQ

-The typical price range for labor for lawn dethatching is between $160 and $225.
-Homeowners will spend $190 per hour on average for lawn dethatching.
+The typical price range for lawn dethatching is between $145 and $247, with most homeowners spending $170 per hour on average.

 Factors that can impact the price of your dethatching service are lawn size, location, amount of thatch, weather, and lawn topography.